chrismdp/tinyking/README.md

 ## Development

 Check out [the project pages](https://github.com/chrismdp/tinyking/projects/) for progress.
+For high level design ideas, look at [Enhancement Issues](https://github.com/chrismdp/tinyking/labels/enhancement).

 ## Technical details

 The game is built using Javascript, with Webpack for linting, transpiling and distribution.
 The tiny API it needs will be hosted via AWS Amplify.

-I plan to use React for UI and PixiJS for rendering.
+I use React for UI and PixiJS for rendering.
 Persistance will be via browser local storage in the web version.

 To get started, download the code, ensure you have `npm` installed, then run `npm install && npm start`.
 This should load a new browser window with the game running.